Enver Pasha: Balkan Wars and 1913 coup

 In June 1913, however, the Second Balkan War broke out between the Balkan Allies.
-Enver Bey took advantage of the situation and led an army into Eastern Thrace, recovering Adrianople from the Bulgarians, who had concentrated their forces against the Serbs and Greeks, with the Treaty of Constantinople (1913).
+Enver Bey took advantage of the situation and led an army into Eastern Thrace, recovering Adrianople (Edirne) from the Bulgarians, who had concentrated their forces against the Serbs and Greeks, with the Treaty of Constantinople (1913).
 Enver is therefore recognised by some Turks as the "conqueror of Edirne".